 “Electronic microchip technology as a means of animal identification may affect animal moribundity and mortality (i.e. illness and death rates), due to the large size and rapid growth of microchip induced tumors as well as the occurrence of metastases.” - Elcock, et al., 2001

-WHAT IS THE PROCEEDURE?
-In general, an area under the rear leg (thigh) or belly is best as it's a common place to look and is more subtle than an ear tattoo.
+What is the procedure?
+In general, an area on the inside of the rear leg (thigh) or belly is best as it's a common place to look and is more subtle than an ear tattoo.
 The owner helps hold the animal still, your tattooist will show you how.
-The procedure for a tattoo is pretty simple: the area for the tattoo is clipped and disinfected with alcohol, a light layer of petroleum jelly is applied to the area so the tattoo marker will move smoothly over the surface of the skin, and the number is applied.
-The area is then cleansed with Phisoderm or another disinfecting soap which removes excess ink from the skin.
+The procedure for a tattoo is pretty simple: the area for the tattoo is clipped and disinfected with alcohol; a light layer of petroleum jelly is applied to the area so the tattoo marker will move smoothly over the surface of the skin, and the number is applied.
+The area is then cleansed with disinfecting soap which removes excess ink from the skin.
 Any numbers that are not clear are retouched at this time.
 A final layer of petroleum jelly is applied over the finished tattoo to aid scabbing over.
 A very fine scab (barely visible) will form over the tattoo and will fall off after a day or two.
 It's best to keep the area around a tattoo scissored or clipped so it can be easily seen if the dog is lost.

 "Thank you Ms Tawny for the exceptional tattooing that you did on Hazine (Anatolian Shepard) and Sir II (Boxer mix).
 It surprised me that the small dog was more of a hand full but you handled it all well and your professionalism really showed thru.
 I am glad to know a professional offering this service to our beloved animals.
 Thank you again."

-Do not tattoo a dog without registering the number with either TATOO-A-PET, the AKC or the National Dog Registry.
+Do not tattoo a dog without registering the number with either the National Dog Registry or the AKC.
 An unregistered number is useless as it cannot get your dog back to you.
-Any number can be registered with the National Dog Registry or TATOO-A-PET, and all tattooed animals are eligible for enrollment in the AKC's Companion Animal Recovery system regardless of species, age, size or number used.
+Any number can be registered with the National Dog Registry and all tattooed animals are eligible for enrollment in the AKC's Companion Animal Recovery system regardless of species, age, size or number used.

 Identipet - Tel: 1-800-243-9147 or http://www.identipet.com/